 The Core Issue: Polyvalent Cations and Bictegravir Chelation

 The only clinically significant food-related interaction with Biktarvy involves supplements and antacids that contain polyvalent cations — specifically calcium, magnesium, iron, and zinc.
 These minerals bind to bictegravir in the gastrointestinal tract through chelation, forming an insoluble complex that is poorly absorbed.
-The result is a meaningful reduction in the amount of bictegravir that reaches the bloodstream.
+The result is a reduction in the amount of bictegravir that reaches the bloodstream.

 Foods Reviewed: What Is and Is Not a Problem